 HOW WE MAKE OUR GOAT’S CHEESES — ELRICK LOG & BLACKMOUNT

 For these lactic goat’s cheeses, the milk is slowly acidified at around 22°C throughout the day.
 Once the pH has dropped sufficiently, a tiny amount of rennet is added via syringe and gently stirred in before being left to acidify further overnight, reaching a pH below 4.6.
 The next morning, the curd is carefully cut with a sharp knife and ladled into moulds using a deep, soup-style ladle.
-The cleaner the cuts, the better the cheese—breaking up the curd too much affects the texture.
+The cleaner the cuts, the better the cheese—breaking up the curd too much affects the drainage.

 Over the next hour, the moulds are gradually topped up with curd until full.
 After a couple of hours, the Elrick Logs are turned, which helps the whey drain more quickly.
 Blackmount, being pyramid-shaped, can’t be turned, which is why they can develop a softer base.